PEJIPUK |the winter is coming: Meagan Musseau

-Meagan Musseau is an interdisciplinary visual artist of Mi’kmaq, French and Irish ancestry from the community of Curling in the Bay of Islands, Newfoundland and Labrador––Elamstukwek, Ktaqmkuk territory of Mi’kma’ki.
+Meagan Musseau is an interdisciplinary visual artist of Mi’kmaq and French ancestry from the community of Curling in the Bay of Islands, Newfoundland and Labrador––Elamstukwek, Ktaqmkuk territory of Mi’kma’ki.
 Musseau has a BFA in Visual Art from Grenfell Memorial University of Newfoundland and Labrador.
 She is a member of the Indigenous Artist Collective on Lekwungen territory (Victoria, BC) and the Atlantic Canadian representative for the National Indigenous Media Arts Coalition (NIMAC).
 Meagan received a 2016 Aboriginal Arts Development Award from the First Peoples’ Cultural Council and her work was recently featured in “Constellations: bonds, ties and networks in 10 emerging practices” by Erin Sutherland for Canadian Art, Summer 2017.

 This is one of the 200 exceptional projects funded through the Canada Council for the Arts’ New Chapter program.
 With this $35M investment, the Council supports the creation and sharing of the arts in communities across Canada.

 Ce projet est l’un des 200 projets exceptionnels soutenus par le programme Nouveau chapitre du Conseil des arts du Canada.
 Avec cet investissement 35 M$, le Conseil des arts appuie la création et le partage des arts au cœur de nos vies et dans l’ensemble du Canada.